sztrzask/maklipsa.github.io/_posts/2016-11-28-How_I_calculate_similarities_in_cookit.md

 ```
 What is happening:

-I iterate over all ingredients existing in the recipe and set the weight to 1.
-Then I go recursively up and down the ingredient tree and set the weights for parents and children.
-The further away from the original ingredient the less significant the ingredient is.
-So the weight is lowered (this is taken care by the `weight*0.9` part in `SetIngredientWeight`)
+I iterate over all the ingredients in the recipe and set the weight to 1.
+I then go recursively up and down the ingredient tree and set the weights for parents and children.
+The further away from the original ingredient, the less significant the ingredient is.
+So the weight is lowered (this is accomplished care by the `weight*0.9` part in `SetIngredientWeight`)

 This gives me a vector representation of every recipe.
 The "only" thing left is to figure a way to compare two vectors.

 ## Calculating similarity

 Ok, I have recipes represented as a vector of floats.
-Now how to convert two of those vectors into a single digit, from zero do one, representing how similar they are.
-How to do it?
+Now, how does one go about converting two of those vectors into a single digit, from zero to one, representing how similar they are.

-Luckily math has figured this long time ago:) There are many algorithms that can be helpful, but the most common, and a good start, is calculating the [dot product](https://en.wikipedia.org/wiki/Dot_product):
+Luckily, mathematicians figured this long time ago:) There are many algorithms that can be helpful, but the most common, is to calculate the [dot product](https://en.wikipedia.org/wiki/Dot_product).
+Hence it is there we shall start.

 ![dot product](/data/2016-11-28-How_I_calculate_similarities_in_cookit/dot_product.gif)

-To explain how it works let's assume that our vectors are two-dimensional (it is like saying that every dish can be made from a combination of only two ingredients).
-Then we can draw them like this (image taken from Wikipedia):
+Let's assume that our vectors are two-dimensional (this is like saying that every dish can be made from a combination of only two ingredients).
+They can then be drawn like this (image taken from Wikipedia):

 ![two dimensional dot product](https://upload.wikimedia.org/wikipedia/commons/thumb/3/3e/Dot_Product.svg/220px-Dot_Product.svg.png)

-So what it does, is projects one vector onto another (the cosine part takes care of it).
-This gives it's length relative to the other vector.
-Relative values are nice but useless.
+So what you're looking at is one vector being projected onto another (the cosine part takes care of it).
+This gives its length relative to the other vector.
+However, relative values are nice but useless.
 Why?
-Comparing similarity of A and B to similarity of A and C would be comparing the length of A projected onto B and A projected onto C. Divisors are not the same, thus the comparison has no sense.
-One way to deal with it is to normalize the value to one range (most common is from zero to one).
+Because comparing the similarity of A and B to that of A and C would be to comparing the length of A projected onto B and A projected onto C. But the divisors are different, thus the comparison makes no sense.
+One way to deal with that is to normalize the value to one range (the most common being from zero to one).
 This is simple.
-Just divide the shorter vector, or projection, by the length of the longer, projection. <br/>
+Just divide the shorter vector, or projection, by the length of the longer projection. <br/>
 As [ComicStrip](http://www.commitstrip.com/) says:<br/>
 ![](http://www.commitstrip.com/wp-content/uploads/2016/08/Strip-Les-specs-cest-du-code-650-finalenglish.jpg)